olegbilovus/go-benor/README.md

 ## Orange Data Mining

-[stats.owg](stats.ows) contains a workspace to view the csv data, by default it will use the [results.csv](results.csv) file as data input.
+[stats.ows](stats.ows) contains a workspace to view the csv data, by default it will use the [results.csv](results.csv) file as data input.
 [Orange Data Mining](https://orangedatamining.com/) is needed to view the charts.